quagum/boiling/README.md

 - monster retexture with green head and sometimes dark grey bodies to mimic solder helmet
 - monsters drop loot on death

-2. money earned and buy menu between rounds | NOT DONE
+2. money earned and buy menu between rounds | WIP

 3. replace the weapons with COD weapons
 - weapon clip size and shooting rate modified
 - weapon texture darkened to dark gray
 - weapons include: blaster, machinegun, nailgun, railgun, and rocketlauncher

-4. purchasable perks/upgrades | NOT DONE
+4. purchasable perks/upgrades | WIP

 5. upgrades for weapons
 - three weapon mods that can be picked up